deezer/uncertainty_feedback/README.md

 We will release the data soon.

 ## Running the code
-Run posterior_interpolation.py to obtain the interpolation models.
-Once these are computed, implicit_ALS.py can be used to obtain the recommendation results.
-The data used for the experiments has to be split into train, validation and test, with both validation and test containing 3 items per user.
+Running implicit_ALS.py will create the Beta posteriors interpolation files, with the set number of recency bins and the selected prior and will compute the recommendation results for a given weighing scheme.
+The data used for the experiments has to be split into train, validation and test, with both validation and test containing 2 items per user.

 ## Environment